georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 ```

-### Candidate generators [_candidate_generators]
+### Candidate Generators [_candidate_generators]

 The `phrase` suggester uses candidate generators to produce a list of possible terms per term in the given text.
 A single candidate generator is similar to a `term` suggester called for each individual term in the text.
 The output of the generators is subsequently scored in combination with the candidates from the other terms for suggestion candidates.

 Currently only one type of candidate generator is supported, the `direct_generator`.
-The phrase suggest API accepts a list of generators under the key `direct_generator`; each of the generators in the list is called per term in the original text.
+The Phrase suggest API accepts a list of generators under the key `direct_generator`; each of the generators in the list is called per term in the original text.

-### Direct generators [_direct_generators]
+### Direct Generators [_direct_generators]

-The parameters that direct generators support include:
+The direct generators support the following parameters:

 `field`
 :   The field to fetch the candidate suggestions from.
 This is a required option that either needs to be set globally or per suggestion.